mdabidullah/lumensuite/BUILDING.md

-# Building and Testing BlockSuite
+# Building and Testing LumenSuite

 ## Using Playground

-To run BlockSuite from source, please ensure you have installed [Node.js](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/).
+To run LumenSuite from source, please ensure you have installed [Node.js](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/).

 ```sh
 pnpm install